Roseller T. Lim: Great filibuster

-In April 1963, Liberal Senator Ferdinand Marcos contested the presidency of the Senate against long-time Senate President Eulogio Rodriguez of the Nacionalista Party.
+In April 1963, Liberal Senator Ferdinand Marcos contested the presidency of the Senate against long-time Senate President Eulogio Rodriguez who is a Nacionalista.
 The Senate was then composed of 12 Liberals, 10 Nacionalistas and two independents who caucus with the latter.
-Shortly before the Senate adjourned, Lim took the floor to buy time to wait for the arrival from the United States, of fellow Nacionalista Senator Alejandro Almendras.
+Shortly before the Senate adjourned, Lim took the floor to buy time to wait for the arrival from the United States of fellow Nacionalista Senator Alejandro Almendras.
 Lim had to stand the entire time, leaning only on the podium on occasions.
 He only had water nearby to sustain him and was even prohibited from going to the comfort room; forcing him to relieve in his pants.
 Upon learning of Almendras' arrival in the session hall, Lim ended his filibustering after 18 hours and 30 minutes.
-Immediately after he was able to cast his vote for Rodriguez, Lim was carried out of the session hall on a stretcher due to exhaustion.
-Only to find out later that Almendras voted for Marcos.
+Immediately after he was able to cast his vote for Rodriguez, Lim was carried out of the session hall on a stretcher due to exhaustion, only to find out later that Almendras voted for Marcos.